City University of New York: Antisemitism at CUNY

 CUNY has taken steps to address antisemitism on its campuses.
 In 2020, the university created a task force to combat antisemitism.
 The task force has developed a number of initiatives, including training for faculty and staff on how to identify and address antisemitism.

 In June 2024, the United States Department of Education concluded that CUNY has failed to protect Jewish students from discrimination following the October 7 attacks.
 CUNY's Hunter College also faced scrutiny for incidents dating back to 2021.
 In response, Chancellor Félix V. Matos Rodríguez stated that CUNY is dedicated to maintaining a discrimination-free and hate-free environment, and that new measures will ensure consistent and transparent investigation and resolution of complaints.

+CUNY College Now

+CUNY College Now is a free dual enrollment program partnering CUNY with the NYC DOE.
+It is mainly for 11th grade and 12th grade students, and it allows students to earn transferable college credits while still in high school by taking college-level courses at a local CUNY community college.
+The program had started in 1984, and in 2000 it was fully expanded to all CUNY undergraduate colleges.

 City University Television (CUNY TV)

 CUNY also has a broadcast TV service, CUNY TV (channel 75 on Spectrum, digital HD broadcast channel 25.3), which airs telecourses, classic and foreign films, magazine shows, and panel discussions in foreign languages.